ruthalivingstone/default-quantity-for-woocommerce/readme.txt

 ⚖️ Ideal for beginners or developers.

-⚖️ Simply install the plugin, and start setting default quantities!
+⚖️ Simply install the plugin, and start setting default and decimal quantities!

 == Changelog ==